hankthetank27/facebook-group-media-scraper/README.md

 Web scraper for archiving posts in Facebook groups.
+Outputs data to MongoDB.